hashicorp/go-getter/README.md

 ## URL Format

-go-getter uses a single string URL as input to downlaod from a variety of protocols. go-getter has various "tricks" with this URL to do certain things.
+go-getter uses a single string URL as input to download from a variety of protocols. go-getter has various "tricks" with this URL to do certain things.
 This section documents the URL format.